HuyHuy-bit/BJC---RouteMate/README.md

 soon.
 It helps businesses find customers and supports matching them based on logic that optimizes for distance and cost.

-Internal dispatch platform for grouping door-to-door ride bookings into shared 4-seater trips, based on real proximity of pickup/dropoff points.

 This is an Internal dispatch platform for grouping door-to-door ride bookings into shared 4-seater trips, based on real proximity of pickup/dropoff points.

 ## Stack